Ending a relationship when you're living together

 The CMS is the government child maintenance service that arranges maintenance for children under the 2012 Scheme.

-For more information about getting financial support for your children through the CMS, see Child maintenance – where to start.
+For more information about getting financial support for your children through the CMS, see Check what child maintenance arrangement is right for you.

 In some circumstances, the court can make an order for financial support for the children.
 It can make an order for financial provision for you or your partner.